-See the description of shopt in Section 4.3.2 [The Shopt Builtin], page 62, for a description of the nocaseglob, nullglob, failglob, and dotglob options.
+See the description of shopt in Section 4.3.2 [The Shopt Builtin], page 63, for a description of the nocaseglob, nullglob, failglob, and dotglob options.

 The GLOBIGNORE shell variable may be used to restrict the set of filenames matching a pattern.
 If GLOBIGNORE is set, each matching filename that also matches one of the patterns in GLOBIGNORE is removed from the list of matches.
-The filenames '.' and '..' are always ignored when GLOBIGNORE is set and not null.
+If the nocaseglob option is set, the matching against the patterns in GLOBIGNORE is performed without regard to case.
+The filenames . and .. are always ignored when GLOBIGNORE is set and not null.
 However, setting GLOBIGNORE to a non-null value has the effect of enabling the dotglob shell option, so all other filenames beginning with a '.' will match.
-To get the old behavior of ignoring filenames beginning with a '.' make '.' one of the patterns in GLOBIGNORE.
+To get the old behavior of ignoring filenames beginning with a '.' one of the patterns in GLOBIGNORE.
 The dotglob option is disabled when GLOBIGNORE is unset.